 Split Pea and Thyme Soup.
 Smooth and delicious, this Split Pea and Thyme Soup is easily made with dried green split peas, vegetable broth and fresh thyme as the main ingredients.
-As you know Split Pea Soup can be mundane at times, but when you add some fresh thyme into the mix, you’ll be surprised how flavorful the split pea soup becomes with every spoonful.
+As you know, Split Pea Soup can be mundane at times, but when you add some fresh thyme into the mix, you’ll be surprised how flavorful this split pea soup becomes with every spoonful.
 I’ve been making this Split Pea and Thyme Soup for years, and let me tell you- it’s satisfying in every way!

 With all the hustling and bustling we are doing to get ready for the holidays, what better way to serve something quick and easy for dinner?
 Of course, it’s soup!

 Split Pea and Thyme Soup is perfect to serve during these cold winters days.
 It’s been chilly down here in Charleston and snowing up in New York lately and there’s nothing better than to warm up with eating a bowl of green split pea soup that is flavored with fresh thyme.

 Split Pea and Thyme Soup is simple, creamy and plain delicious!
 It’s dairy-free, gluten free and vegan!

 Fresh thyme is gently infused into this soup, giving a delicious underlying aromatic flavor that is really nice to the palate.
 So good even my teens love it.

 Best of all, it’s easy to make, economical, and very satisfying; and you won’t mind eating a second bowl.

 To make this Split Pea and Thyme Soup, you will need:

 One package of green colored dried split peas, which can be found at any supermarket, is the base for this soup, along with adding in some red onion, carrot, vegetable broth and a few sprigs of fresh thyme.